zarinekharazian/zarinekharazian.github.io/content/_index.md

 I received my B.A. in Government and French & Francophone Studies in 2017 from the College of William & Mary, where I also worked as a research assistant in the Social Networks and Political Psychology (SNaPP) Lab studying the psychological underpinnings of political behavior, both online and offline.

-I created this page as a repository for my academic work.
-I am hoping to update it with various projects I am working on in the near future.
-So, stay tuned.

 Want to reach me?
 Send an email to zkharaz at uw dot edu, or send me a message on [Linkedin](https://www.linkedin.com/in/zarinekharazian/).

-*P.S.
-I made this static site in [RMarkdown + Hugo](https://bookdown.org/yihui/blogdown/static-sites.html), using the [Etch theme](https://github.com/LukasJoswiak/etch).*

 <center>
     <div class="icons-container">